-BPO has been making its way in the business industry, changing how processes work.
-We can describe outsourcing as a modern practice of contracting a particular business process or work processes to a service provider outside the company.
+BPO has been making its way into the business industry, changing processes.
+We can describe outsourcing as a modern practice of contracting a particular business or work process to a service provider outside the company.
 It can include various services depending on what your business needs.

-However, outsource services are more about filling supplementary business processes such as accounting, payroll, data recording, telemarketing, customer support, and other tasks that are not considered as part of the core business functions.
+However, outsourcing services are more about filling supplementary business processes such as accounting, payroll, data recording, telemarketing, customer support, and other tasks that are not considered part of the core business functions.

 From small start-up companies to massive corporations, outsourcing’s explanation is that it can provide plenty of benefits and advantages, especially when it comes to getting ahead of the competitions in the industry.

 We can also define job outsourcing as a business strategy to help cut process costs and spending while simultaneously growing the business and increasing its profits.
 Because of that, there is a rapid growth in the BPO industry.

 But how does it really help businesses not just to strive but also gain success in their respective fields and niche?